MoralisWeb3/docs/docs/01-web3-data-api/evm/defi-api/supported-dexs.md

 sidebar_position: 5
 ---

-The Moralis Token API is integrated with an extensive range of Decentralized Exchanges (DEXs), operating across numerous EVM blockchains.
+The Moralis DeFi API is integrated with an extensive range of Decentralized Exchanges (DEXs), operating across numerous EVM blockchains.
 A comprehensive list of these supported DEXs is presented in the subsequent table for your reference.

 | Chain       | Supported DEX(s)                          |
 | ----------- | ----------------------------------------- |